zqq66/RNovA_SeqFiller_Inference/README.md

   This specifies canonical amino acids plus modifications on C (carbamidomethylation, UniMod:4) and M (oxidation, UniMod:35).

 ## Custom PTMs
+RNovA supports two methods for providing custom modifications to SeqFiller:

+# Option 1: Inline mass format (at inference time)
+When running SeqFiller inference, user-defined PTMs can be specified directly in the candidate list string using the format <SingleLetterAminoAcid><float>, where the float represents the mass of the modified residue (not the delta mass).
+For example, K<170.106> specifies a lysine-based residue with total residue mass 170.106 Da.
+This allows on-the-fly customization without modifying any files.

+# Option 2: Permanent registration (recommended for repeated use)
+To permanently register a custom modification, add an entry to utils/AA_PTM_Mol_Formula using the format:
 To support additional PTMs, edit the file:

 ```